edubruell/tidyllm/README.md

 </pdf>
 ```

+### Getting the last reply (as a string)

 Getting the last reply from a message chain as a character vector is done with `last_reply()`.
-Other functions to extract useful parts from conversations will be addded.
+Other functions to extract useful parts from conversations will be added.

 ```r
 reply_pdf <- llm_message("Please summarize the key points from the provided PDF document.",